akhodakivskiy/VimFx/CONTRIBUTING.md

   automatically install it.
 (No need to restart Firefox.)
 - `gulp clean` removes the `build/` directory.
 - `gulp lint` lints your code.
+- Use the `--test` or `-t` option to include the unit test files.
+The output of the tests are `console.log`ed.
+See the browser console, or start Firefox from the command line to see it.

 An easy workflow is code, `gulp`, test, repeat.
+(Use `gulp -t` to also run the unit tests.)

 [Node.js]: http://nodejs.org/
 [gulp]: https://github.com/gulpjs/gulp